 Most eight year olds celebrate their birthday with cake, ice cream and friends and family.
-Not Neela Harris, who spent her eighth birthday flying in business class around the world.
-At age eight, Neela now enjoys Delta Air Lines Diamond Medallion status, the highest recognition frequent flyer status the airline publishes.
+Not Neela Harris, who spent her eighth birthday flying in business class around the world on a Mileage Run.
+At age eight, Neela earned Delta Air Lines Diamond Medallion status, the highest recognition frequent flyer status the airline publishes.

 Neela accomplished her feat in a single 10-night around-the-world mileage run, accompanied by her mother and, for a few segments, her father.